ccxt/ccxt/wiki/Manual.md

 Receiver's balance after the deposit:   201.1111
 ```

 Therefore on the sender's end the balance will show a change of -1.2345.
-On the receiver's side it will show a balance changge of +1.1111 = 1.2345 amount - 0.1234 fee.
+On the receiver's side it will show a balance change of +1.1111 = 1.2345 amount - 0.1234 fee.

 ##### Notes On Transaction Structure